realka/DataPreparation/README.md

 You can use csv builder for create csv files for Deep Learning with images.

+You can use CSV Builder tor create zip for Deep Learning Studio (Deep Cognition).

 You can use Retinex to create filtered imagesets (Retinex, AutomatedRetinex, MSRCP).